sbilly/awesome-security/README.md

 * [Tor Bulk Exit List](https://collector.torproject.org/) - CollecTor, your friendly data-collecting service in the Tor network.
 CollecTor fetches data from various nodes and services in the public Tor network and makes it available to the world.
 If you're doing research on the Tor network, or if you're developing an application that uses Tor network data, this is your place to start.[TOR Node List](https://www.dan.me.uk/tornodes) /  [DNS Blacklists](https://www.dan.me.uk/dnsbl) / [Tor Node List](http://torstatus.blutmagie.de/)
 * [leakedin.com](http://www.leakedin.com/) - The primary purpose of leakedin.com is to make visitors aware about the risks of loosing data.
 This blog just compiles samples of data lost or disclosed on sites like pastebin.com.
 * [FireEye OpenIOCs](https://github.com/fireeye/iocs) - FireEye Publicly Shared Indicators of Compromise (IOCs)
+* [OpenVAS NVT Feed](http://www.openvas.org/openvas-nvt-feed.html) - The public feed of Network Vulnerability Tests (NVTs).
+It contains more than 35,000 NVTs (as of April 2014), growing on a daily basis.
+This feed is configured as the default for OpenVAS.